Heckart/PyWebServer/README.md

 # PyWebserver
-Webserver and HTML Browser in Python
+The is a simple proof of concept implementation of a web server and HTML browser implemented in Python.